What is it?

 What would someone else like about it?

-I think that other people will be amazed that this animated film is able to convey things that most live action films fail to convey, and that it is able to connect with them very strongly on an emotional level.
+I think that other people will be amazed that this animated film is able to convey things that many live action films fail to convey, and that it is able to connect with them very strongly on an emotional level.

 I saw Grave Of The Fireflies over 10 years ago, many people describe it as one of the best movies that you never want to watch again and most people who see it probably never watch it again because it is so sad, and I agree with that description.

-This movie connected with me on an emotional level so strongly that I cried like a baby (I think that one of the reasons that it connected with me so much is because I am the oldest of my siblings, and so I could relate even more), and since then I have avoided watching this film again because it connected with me that strongly and it is so sad that even seeing a trailer for it over 10 years later makes me want to cry and just seeing certain scenes from this film can still make me cry.
+This movie connected with me on an emotional level so strongly that I cried like a baby (I think that one of the reasons that it connected with me so much is because I am the oldest of my siblings, and so I could relate even more to this movie), and since then I have avoided watching this film again because it connected with me that strongly and it is so sad that even seeing a trailer for it over 10 years later makes me want to cry and just seeing certain scenes from this film can still make me cry.

 I saw this movie over 10 years ago and it is so sad and it connected with me so emotionally that I do not want to think about it or describe it in more detail, and so that is all that I will say about this movie.